Single-Shot Magnetization Reversal in Ferromagnetic Spin Valves Enabled via Heat Control

+Our experiments reveal that controlling the electronic temperature—via either direct optical or indirect hot-electron excitation—is crucial to the switching mechanism.
+These findings provide new insight into ultrafast magnetization reversal driven by nonlocal spin transport under strongly nonequilibrium conditions, and suggest that switching can be realized using more practical sources, such as picosecond laser or even electrical pulses \cite{yang2017ultrafast}.

 \textit{Acknowledgements.} We thank E. D\'{i}az for fruitful discussion.
 This work is supported by the French National Research Agency (ANR) through the France 2030 government PEPR Electronic grants EMCOM (ANR-22-PEEL-0009) by the ANR SPOTZ project ANR- 20-CE24- 0003, SLAM ANR- 23-CE30-0047, the project MAT-PULSE from “Lorraine Université d’Excellence” reference ANR-15- IDEX-04-LUE, the Institute Carnot ICEEl, the Région Grand Est, the Metropole Grand Nancy, the “FEDERFSE Lorraine et Massif Vosges 2014-2020”, a European Union Program, the Academy of Finland (Grant No. 316857), the Sakura Program, the JSPS Bilateral Program, JSPS KAKENHI JP 24K22964, the Tohoku University-Universite de Lorraine Matching Funds, and CSIS cooperative research project in Tohoku University.
 This article is based upon work from COST Action CA23136 CHIROMAG, supported by COST (European Cooperation in Science and Technology).
-K. I. acknowledges Grant-in-Aid for JSPS Fellow (22J22178), X-NICS, and GP-Spin at Tohoku University.
+K. I. acknowledges Grant-in-Aid for JSPS Fellow (No. 22J22178), JST ASPIRE (No. JPMJAP2409), X-NICS, and GP-Spin at Tohoku University.
 J.I. acknowledges support from JSPS Overseas Research Fellowships.
+S. I. acknowledges Grant-in-Aid for Transformative Research Areas (No. 24H02235).
 All funding was shared equally among all authors.